Pramodpsmg/complete-cicd-project-microdegree/README.md

    --zones <AZ-1>,<AZ-2>

    example:
+   vi eks.sh

    eksctl create cluster --name microdegree \
    --region us-east-1 \
    --node-type t2.small \
     ```
+  to run that eks background
+   nohup sh eks.sh &

+  to view the background jobs
+  jobs -l

+  to see process
+  tail -f nohup.out

+  or

+  cat nohup.out

-6. To delete the EKS clsuter
+7. To delete the EKS clsuter
    ```sh
    eksctl delete cluster microdegree --region us-east-1
    ```

-7. Validate your cluster using by creating by checking nodes and by creating a pod
+8. Validate your cluster using by creating by checking nodes and by creating a pod
    ```sh
    kubectl get nodes
    kubectl run tomcat --image=tomcat